 All taxicabs undergo a preventative maintenance check every 3,000-4,000 miles.
 All of the taxicabs are General Motors products.
 The standardization of the fleet provides uniformity of parts.
 The mechanics are all long-term HRTI employees.
 Collectively, they have over 75 years of experience.
 One mechanic has been with the company for over 30 years.
 All mechanical and electrical systems are maintained in proper working condition including but not limited to air conditioning and heating systems, communications equipment, lighting and upholstery.
 Vehicles dispatched by HRTI travel close to 1.2 million miles per month.

-We use a fully computerized dispatch system, which includes a Mobile Data Terminals (MDT’s) and Global Positioning System antennae (GPS) in each taxicab.
-The dispatch system we use is Sigtec Computer Dispatch.
+We use a fully-computerized modern dispatch system, which includes Mobile Data Terminals (MDT’s) and Global Positioning System antennae (GPS) in each taxicab.
 The Phone Operators enter the information into their computer and the dispatch system immediately begins to look for an available taxicab through a GPS system.
 Once a taxicab is located, the information is transmitted digitally only to the dispatched taxicab and includes the passenger’s name, the pickup address, the destination, the time required, and any additional comments that may exist.
 The computer dispatch system benefits the public through its increase speed of getting the orders to the taxicabs.

 There are two channel radios in each taxicab.
 There is a voice channel and a data channel.
 The voice channel allows the driver to speak directly to the Dispatcher if he or she has a question or needs assistance.
 The data channel continues to simultaneously dispatch requests for taxi service when a driver is on the voice channel.

-Each taxicab also has cameras installed.
-The cameras store photos of everyone getting in or out of the cab.
+Each vehicle also has cameras installed.
+The cameras store photos of everyone getting in or out.
 Additionally, each vehicle is equipped with a panic button.
-If it is pushed, it alerts the Dispatcher that the driver is in need of the police.
-The Dispatcher is able to find the driver’s location through the GPS antennae and send the police to the driver’s location.
-Some of the vehicles are equipped with video cameras.
+If it is pushed, it alerts Operations that the driver is in need of the police.
+Operations is able to find the driver’s location through the GPS antennae and send the police to the driver’s location.
+Many of the vehicles are equipped with video cameras.
 These cameras store 20 seconds of video inside and outside of the vehicle every time a certain G force is obtained or the panic button is pressed.

 6304 Sewells Point Road Norfolk, Virginia 23513